lewagon/dotfiles/04-Front-End/04-Middleman/01-Playing-with-ERB/README.md

 ```

 ## Initial Bootstrap home

+- Import the HTML of your Bootstrap Airbnb home in your Middleman project.
+- Refactor the HTML code with ERB.
+- Add a new team page to your project.

 Normally you've coded your Bootstrap airbnb home (last Friday).
 But if you want, you can also start with [our version](https://github.com/lewagon/bootstrap-challenges/tree/master/11-Airbnb-search-form).